SuavecitoInc/product-metafield-migration-tool/README.md

 ### Installation

-Clone the repo, run npm install, and make sure to fill out the .env according to the example and config with the Metafields you want to copy over to your new store.
+Clone the repository, run npm install, and ensure you fill out the .env file following the provided example.

 ### Run

-Create Metafield Definitions.
-This will also generate the Metafield Identifiers required for the migration.
+Create Metafield Definitions, which will also generate the necessary Metafield Identifiers for the migration process.

 ```bash
 npm run create